πŸ’°

 Which states pay the most for travel nurses?

 California, New York, Massachusetts, Washington, and Oregon typically offer the highest travel nurse pay rates.
 However, consider cost of living and state taxes when evaluating total compensation.
-Use our state-specific calculators to compare pay across different locations.
+A $3,000/week contract in Seattle may leave you with less discretionary income than a $2,500/week contract in Tulsa after accounting for rent.
+Use our [state-specific calculators](/travel-nurse-pay/) and [cost of living analysis](/) to compare true take-home pay across different locations.